dvaneson/MazeSolver/README.txt

 # MazeSolver
 The maze solving program is run using the executable with a proper txt file in the format ./hw1 [maze text file].
-The program can only solve a maze if the txt is formated such that each line is "rows, col", where the first line is the size, the second line is the starting coordinate, and the third line is the exit.
+The program can only solve a maze if the txt is formated such that each line is "col, row", where the first line is the size, the second line is the starting coordinate, and the third line is the exit.
 The final part of the txt should be the maze, where an X represents a wall and 0 represents a walkable path.
 Additionally, there can't be any